First Lee Kuan Yew Cabinet

 The First Lee Kuan Yew Cabinet was the Cabinet of Singapore from 5 June 1959 to 18 October 1963.
-The cabinet was led by Lee Kuan Yew, who was elected as prime minister.
-It was formed on 5 June 1959, after securing a landslide victory in the 1959 general election.
+It was formed on 5 June 1959, after the People's Action Party won the 1959 general election, and was led by Lee Kuan Yew following his election as Prime Minister.

 A minor cabinet reshuffle was made on 24 September 1961.

 Cabinet

-The First Lee Kuan Yew Cabinet consisted of the following ministers.'
+The First Lee Kuan Yew Cabinet was composed of the following members.